undless/gatling.io-doc/content/reference/install/cloud/private-locations/gcp/installation/index.md

 ---
 title: GCP locations installation
 menutitle: Installation
-seotitle: Install GCP locations in Gatling Enterprise Cloud
+seotitle: Install GCP locations in Gatling Enterprise
 description: How to install a Gatling Control Plane on GCP using Compute Engine, to set up your Private Locations and run load generators in your own GCP network.
 lead: Run a Control Plane on GCP using Compute Engine, to set up your Private Locations and run load generators in your own GCP network.
 date: 2023-09-03T16:00:00+00:00